-Once archived, a project's access changes to View Only for all participants.
+- Once archived, a project's access changes to View Only for all participants.
 View Only projects are indicated by a tag that appears under the user Settings drop-down menu on the right-hand side of the main Mavenlink app bar; this menu can be found under your name and profile picture.

-You can always unarchive a project from the Actions (“ ”) drop-down menu (located to the right of the project name) by selecting Unarchive Project.
+- You can always unarchive a project from the Actions (“ ”) drop-down menu (located to the right of the project name) by selecting Unarchive Project.

-How to Set Projects to Auto-archive
+How to Set Projects to Auto-Archive

-In Mavenlink's General Settings, you can set your projects to automatically archive if they've had no activity after a certain number of months.
+In Mavenlink's General Settings, you can set your projects to automatically archive if they've had no activity after a specified number of months.
 Projects can be archived automatically after 1 to 12 months; alternatively, you can turn off automatic archiving by selecting Disabled.

-The ability to delete a project can be performed by a Project Administrator, regardless if they belong to the Providers or Clients team.
+Deleting a project can be performed by a Project Administrator, regardless if they belong to the Providers or Clients team.
 Keep in mind that you can only delete "non-financial" projects.
 A project is considered "financial" if it contains active financial information such as a budget, invoices, time entries, or expenses.
 Also, you can not delete a project if it contains tasks or participants other than yourself.

 Mavenlink doesn't allow you to delete "financial" projects because doing so would remove information that originated from the project and compromise the accuracy of your reports.
 However, when a project is archived, the data remains intact; meaning that information from these projects can still be used to produce accurate reports.